 Types Of Cordyceps: Over 600 Known Species

-Cordyceps mushrooms are native to Himalayan plateaus, and other Asian countries such as Vietnam, Nepal, India, Bhutan, Tibet, and Thailand.
+One of the best medicinal mushrooms, Cordyceps mushrooms—that is, both the cordyceps sinensis species and the cordyceps militaris species—are native to Himalayan plateaus, and other Asian countries such as Vietnam, Nepal, India, Bhutan, Tibet, and Thailand.
 If you are wondering how many types of cordyceps are there, research articles show there are over 600 species(1) of cordyceps mushrooms.

 Most of these species are entomopathogenic fungi meaning that they grow as parasites on other insects and anthropods.
 When it comes to cordyceps mushroom cultivation, the Cordyceps species are generally found to grow in humid temperatures, and on the head of other insects, hence, the name cordyceps.
 Ceps is derived from the Greek word, cephali, meaning head.

-Cordyceps Sinensis and cordyceps militaris are called Himalayan gold because of their high price of $9,000 per pound of the medicinal mushroom.
-This is the reason why using actual cordyceps sinesis or militaris mushrooms in the supplements is not feasible.
+Both Cordyceps Sinensis and cordyceps militaris are called Himalayan gold because of their high price of $9,000 per pound of medicinal mushroom.
+This is the reason why using actual cordyceps Sinensis or militaris mushrooms in the supplements is not feasible.
 Moreover, these mushrooms grow as parasites on the head of moth caterpillars and insect larvae, making them unsuitable for vegans.

 Ophiocordiceps Sinensis (Prev.
 Cordyceps Sinensis)